 “Whether you have a particular destination in mind or are just planning to explore Texas, these publications will help you every mile of your trip,” said Joan Henderson, TxDOT’s Travel Information Division director.
 “Texas is big, and so is the list of things to do and places to see offered in these publications.
 Plus, the travel information is free.”

 The 264-page Travel Guide offers features on history, arts and culture, music, food, shopping, sports, family activities and the outdoors.
+If you are wanting to rent a car go to Rentco.
 In addition, you’ll find information on more than 450 cities and 3,000 attractions.
 The city and attraction listings are separated into regions and each has a section highlighting some of the must-see places.